-- 71. A "single purpose equity holding company" means a resident company that only holds equity participations in other entities and only earns dividends and capital gains. - 72.
-A resident company meets the criteria to be regarded as a single purpose equity holding company when it passively receives income from that activity alone. - 73.
-If a resident company meets the criteria to be regarded as a single purpose equity holding company, the placing of dividend monies received on deposit or using them to acquire and passively hold other securities such as government bonds, will not constitute a "relevant activity" and therefore the company will still be regarded as a single purpose equity holding company.
+71. A "single purpose equity holding company" means a resident company that only holds equity participations in other entities and only earns dividends and capital gains.

+72. A resident company meets the criteria to be regarded as a single purpose equity holding company when it passively receives income from that activity alone.

+73. If a resident company meets the criteria to be regarded as a single purpose equity holding company, the placing of dividend monies received on deposit or using them to acquire and passively hold other securities such as government bonds, will not constitute a "relevant activity" and therefore the company will still be regarded as a single purpose equity holding company.
+In order to ensure that a Single Purpose Equity Holding Company is not carrying on any relevant activity other than the holding of equity interests; a single purpose equity holding company is required to specify its type of income by uploading to the ES Portal, its corporate income tax return together with any other relevant details on its financial information (eg. Financial Statements).